High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: The hard-core model on . Gibbs measures

-Sliding is characterized by the presence of `competing' fundamental (minimum-area) triangles arising in a related optimization problem.
-In particular, sliding generates countably many {\it periodic ground states} (i.e., `non-improvable' periodic configurations of maximum density) and violates the {\it Peierls bound}.
-Consequently, the presence of sliding makes it impossible to apply the Pirogov-Sinai (PS) theory \cite{PiS,Si}, the main staple of the rigorous theory of low-temperature (in our case large-fugacity) phase transitions.
+H-C models on two-dimensional lattices gained a growing popularity in the recent Physics literature: see \cite{AGMS}, \cite{AMMGPS}, \cite{DKBP}, \cite{FAL}, \cite{JMTR}, \cite{JTMSR}, \cite{NR1}, \cite{NR2}, \cite{TF} and references therein.
+Most of these papers specify the model as $k$-NN exclusion, indicating that a particle excludes all $1$-st to $k$-th nearest-neighboring sites (all in the planar Euclidean metric).
+The value $D$ used to specify the model in the current paper is the Euclidean distance to the $(k+1)$-st nearest-neighbors.
+Depending on the lattice type and the value of $D$, one expects different forms of phase transitions when the particle density/fugacity/chemical potential in the system varies.
+Simulations and analytical techniques have been applied to make predictions for critical points and types of the related phase transitions for some initial values of $k$.
+For HC models on $\bbZ^2$ we refer to \cite{FAL}, \cite{NR1}, \cite{NR2}, on $\bbA_2$ to \cite{AGMS}, \cite{JMTR}, and on $\bbH_2$ to \cite{DKBP}, \cite{TF}.
+However, a rigorous analysis of criticality and related phase transitions remains an open (and challenging) mathematical problem.

 In the present paper we focus on random HC configurations in $\bbZ^2$ distributed according to a Gibbs measure in a large-fugacity regime.
-The HC exclusion distance is imposed in the Euclidean metric $\rho$ on $\bbR^2$.
-The main results can be grouped as follows.
+The HC exclusion distance $D$ is imposed in the Euclidean metric $\rho$ on $\bbR^2$.
+After the work \cite{Dob} the further progress has been blocked, in particular, because of the so-called {\it sliding} phenomenon in dense-packing configurations first observed by Dobrushin for the value $D=2$.
+See Figure \ref{Fig1}.

+Here sliding means that the model exhibits a continuum of dense-packing configurations which can be mapped into each other by $\bbZ^2$-shifts of one dimensional arrays of occupied sites.
+This particular case of sliding has been recently analyzed in \cite{HaPe}, where the existence of a columnar order has been established.
+In the current paper it is shown that the sliding is a rare phenomenon, and there exist only $39$ values of $D$ with sliding.
+The behavior of the model in the high-fugacity regime for the $38$ cases of sliding different from $D=2$ remains an open question and in this paper we focus on non-sliding cases of $D$.
+Our main results can be described as follows.

+\begin{description} \item[{\bf{(i)}}] For any non-sliding value of $D$ we prove that all periodic ground states come from optimal (i.e., max-dense) admissible {\it sub-lattices} constructed from a minimum-area {\it fundamental parallelogram} (FP).
+The latter is determined via a minimizer in a specific discrete optimization problem; see Eqn (2.1) in Section \ref{SubSec2.1}.

+\item[{\bf{(ii)}}] For the values of $D$ of Class A, where the max-dense sub-lattice is unique up to $\bbZ^2$-symmetries (in the sense defined later), we use the Pirogov-Sinai theory \cite{PiS,Si} (complemented by Zahradnik \cite{Z} and Dobrushin-Shlosman \cite{DoS}) and give a complete description of the extreme Gibbs measures for large fugacities.
+See Theorem 1 in Section 2.3.
+In particular, in Class A the large-fugacity extreme Gibbs measures occur in collections of cardinality $mS$.
+Here $m=1$ for $D=1,{\sqrt 2}$; for $D>\sqrt 2$, $m=2$ or $4$, depending on whether the optimal FP is composed of isosceles or non-isosceles {\it fundamental triangles} (FTs).
+(The factor $m$ is related to the aforementioned $\bbZ^2$-symmetries occurring in each of these cases.)
+Here $S=S(D)$ stands for the area of the optimal FP (i.e., twice the area of an optimal FT).
+(See Figures \ref{Fig3}, \ref{Fig4}.)
+In this approach, sliding is treated as a specific form of non-uniqueness in the minimization problem Eqn (2.1).